martinmbogo-254/notes-pad/README.md

-# notes-pad
+# notepad
-A simple django application to make your notes
+A simple django notepad app to add simple notes